apomps/CiscoSdWanToolKit/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/apomps/CiscoSdWanToolKit)
-# Troubleshootig Toolkit for Cisco SD-WAN
+# Troubleshooting Toolkit for Cisco SD-WAN

 This python script interacts with the Cisco SD-WAN vManage REST API, to perform network troubleshooting programmatically.
-Having a host IPv4 address as a starting point, this scripts attempts to:
+Having a host IPv4 address as a starting point, this script attempts to:
 - Locate which site ID the host was originated, using OMP prefixes the controller received;
-- Managed devices (i.e.: vEdges, cEdges) generates ICMP packets using nPing to confirm reachability towards the target host;
+- Managed devices (i.e.: vEdges, cEdges) generate ICMP packets using nPing to confirm reachability towards the target host;
-- Gather operational, such as interface, omp, bfd details of managed devices of the site;
+- Gather operational details, such as interface, omp, or bfd, of managed devices of the site;

-The idea is to have a CLI tool able to provide as much operational details as output, with minmal information as input, such as an IP or site ID.
+The idea is to have a CLI tool able to provide as many operational details as output, with minimal information as input, such as an IP or site ID.
-The interaction with the tool is menu based and each option is a method or collective methods making it modular, so more functions can be added to the tool if needed.
-For example, interact with DDI for more information on the IP.
+The interaction with the tool is menu-based and each option is either method or collective methods.
+This makes it modular, so more functions can be added to the tool if needed.
+For example, interacting with DDI for more information on the IP.

 This script was built to interact with the [Cisco DevNet Reservable Sandbox for SD-WAN 20.4](https://devnetsandbox.cisco.com/RM/Diagram/Index/4a0f4308-1fc4-4f4c-ae8c-2734f705bd21?diagramType=Topology).
 So the credentials used to authenticate towards the vManage are only applicable to the Cisco Sandbox.
-If to use in another enviornment the varibles below would need to be changed.
+If to use in another environment the variables below would need to be changed.

 ## API used for this project
 | Method | API path |